StackStorm/st2/ADOPTERS.md

 # Who uses StackStorm?
-As the StackStorm Community evolve, we'd like to keep track of our users.
-Please send a PR with your organization and a brief use case description below.
+As the StackStorm Community evolves, we'd like to keep track of our users.
+Please submit a PR with your organization and a brief use case description below.

 This is an alphabetical list of known [StackStorm](https://stackstorm.com/) adopters: